From Unstructured Data to Demand Counterfactuals: Theory and Practice: Introduction

-An advantage of this approach is that it allows us to correct bias while remaining agnostic about the form of mismeasurement.
-This is particularly valuable because proxies are often obtained via black-box ML models, making it difficult to justify specific assumptions on the nature of mismeasurement.
-Importantly, the approach accommodates proxies that depend on the choice data, such as when they are obtained by \emph{fine tuning} ML models on the same data that is used to estimate the demand model.
-For instance, researchers may fine tune neural networks or LLMs to obtain embeddings of product descriptions and images that better fit the observed substitution patterns than those produced by off-the-shelf algorithms.
-Moreover, because we correct how proxies and structural parameters jointly affect utility rather than the proxies themselves, our approach does not require practitioners to take a stand on the units of the proxies and/or true dimensions of differentiation.
-This is especially important for proxies for hard-to-quantify characteristics like visual design or user friendliness that lack natural units of measurement.
+A further advantage of this approach is that it allows us to be agnostic about the nature of the proxy error.
+This is particularly valuable because proxies are often obtained via black-box ML models, making it difficult to justify specific assumptions on the error.
+This approach also accommodates data-dependent proxies, such as those obtained by \emph{fine-tuning}.
+For instance, practitioners may update the embeddings produced by off-the-shelf LLMs or neural networks to better fit the choice data.
+Moreover, this approach does not require taking a stand on the units of the proxies and/or true dimensions of differentiation.
+This is especially important for hard-to-quantify characteristics like visual design or user friendliness that lack natural units.

-Simulations confirm that the bias correction improves performance for a range of levels of mismeasurement of the true dimensions of differentiation.
-Specifically, the corrected estimator has lower bias and lower variance than the naive estimator across all levels of mismeasurement.
-The bias correction leads to slightly higher variance in the knife-edge case in which the proxies perfectly capture differentiation, but the efficiency loss is small.\footnote{The fact that there is an efficiency loss in this knife-edge case is to be expected: the naive approach maintains the assumption that the proxies are measured without error, whereas the corrected estimator does not.
-What is surprising is that the efficiency loss is relatively small.} Simulations also confirm that our diagnostics convey useful information for selecting which proxies to use when estimating counterfactuals.
+Two simulations calibrated to a standard dataset \citep{nevo2001measuring} and to the empirical application below confirm that the bias correction improves performance for a range of levels of proxy error.
+Specifically, when bias in the naive estimator is material, the corrected estimator has lower bias and lower RMSE.
+Our formulas for standard errors also deliver confidence intervals that exhibit good coverage of the true counterfactual even when the naive estimator is substantially biased.